DakobedBard/dsi-spark/individual.md

 2\.
 Let's do some preprocessing and parsing.
 You may have noticed that those rows are in fact csv lines.
 We are going to parse those lines one by one and output a list of the values we can split from those lines.

-In order to do that, you'll find a template function `split_csvstring` in the `spark_intro.py` file.
-Implement this function that takes a string that contains a csv line, and output the list of values contained in the line.
-You can use a combination of the `csv` module function `csv.reader()` and the `StringIO` module.
+In order to do that, you'll find a function `split_csvstring` in the `spark_intro.py` file.
+This function has been implemented for you already: it takes a string that contains a csv line, and outputs the list of values contained in the line.
+It uses a combination of the `csv` module function `csv.reader()` and the `StringIO` module.

-Test it with the string `'a,b,0.7,"Oct 7, 2016",42,'`, your function should return `['a', 'b', '0.7', 'Oct 7, 2016', '42', '']`
+Test it with the string `'a,b,0.7,"Oct 7, 2016",42,'`, it should return `['a', 'b', '0.7', 'Oct 7, 2016', '42', '']`

-**Note:** you can test your implementation of this function using the doctest module.
+**Note:** you can test this function using the doctest module.
 In a terminal, run `python -m doctest -v spark_intro.py` to check if your function passes the test defined in the docstring section.

-Once your function works, use `.map()` to apply it to your RDD.
+Once you're sure the function works, use `.map()` to apply it to your RDD.
 Print the first 2 lines, with `take(2)`, to confirm you've cleaned the rows correctly.
 The first 2 lines should look like the following.

    ```
    [['YEAR', 'MONTH', 'UNIQUE_CARRIER', 'ORIGIN_AIRPORT_ID', 'DEST_AIRPORT_ID', 'DEP_DELAY', 'DEP_DELAY_NEW', 'ARR_DELAY', 'ARR_DELAY_NEW', 'CANCELLED', ''],